 Join today and never see them again.

-Most people know “My Country ‘tis of Thee.”
-It’s one of the first songs children learn in American schools.
-Easy to sing and filled with liberty and pilgrims, the song provides a popular little exercise in patriotism.
+Most people know "My Country 'tis of Thee."
+It's one of the first songs children learn in American schools.
+Plus, it's easy to sing and filled with liberty and pilgrims, the song provides a popular little exercise in patriotism.

 Or is there some other explanation for the rather unpatriotic origins of one of America's most popular patriotic songs?
 You better come up with some answers, Mr. Smith.

 |Writer(s)||Samuel Francis Smith (words), Music—Traditional (taken from Great Britain's "God Save the Queen/King")|

 While "My Country 'tis of Thee" predates the modern method of charting a song's popularity by a good century, there's no doubt that is has been an American favorite for over 150 years.
 In fact, the song was deemed the nation's unofficial national anthem until "The Star-Spangled Banner" was made America's official national anthem in 1931.

 Robert Branham and Stephen Hartnett, Sweet Freedom's Song: "My Country 'tis of Thee" and Democracy in America (2002)